Articles

 Financial issues

-People with young-onset Alzheimer's often have to quit work, and this loss of income is a serious concern.
-Finances get even tighter if spouses or partners also quit their jobs to become full-time caregivers.
+A person with young-onset Alzheimer's usually has to quit work, and the loss of income is a serious concern.
+Finances get even tighter if a spouse or partner quits a job to become a full-time caregiver.

-- Talk with a financial planner and an attorney to help you plan for your future financial needs.
+- Talk with a financial planner and an attorney to help you plan for your future financial needs and eligibility for benefits.

 - Ask your employer whether early retirement is an option.